openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-|LANG| does not support ``new.target`` because the language has no concept
+|LANG| does not support ``new.target`` because the concept of runtime prototype
-of runtime prototype inheritance.
+inheritance is not provided in the language.
 This feature is considered not applicable to static typing.

 |CB_BAD|